JoshPattman/jpf/README.md

 # jpf: A Lightweight Framework for AI-Powered Applications

 jpf is a Go library for building lightweight AI-powered applications.
 It provides essential building blocks, including model construction, embedding generation, and robust LLM interaction interfaces, enabling you to craft custom solutions without the bloat.
+It is aimed at using AI as a tool - not as a chatbot.

 ## Features